weyoss/redis-smq/README.md

 **Installation**

-To get started with RedisSMQ, you can install the library using npm:
+To get started with RedisSMQ, you can install core packages using npm:

 ```bash
 npm i redis-smq@latest redis-smq-common@latest --save